mackenzie4148/Titanic-example-data-analysis/README.md

 the variance is：4260.61
 the standard deviation is：65.27

-4. The result of Current value of one ticket.py is: delete abnormal value 56.5 delete abnormal value 133.65 delete abnormal value 120.0 delete abnormal value 151.55 delete abnormal value 89.1 delete abnormal value 73.5 delete abnormal value 52.0 delete abnormal value 39.0
+4. The result of the Current value of one ticket.py is:

+delete abnormal value 56.5

+delete abnormal value 133.65

+delete abnormal value 120.0

+delete abnormal value 151.55

+delete abnormal value 89.1

+delete abnormal value 73.5

+delete abnormal value 52.0

+delete abnormal value 39.0

 The average price(pounds) of tickets is 13.0

 The face value(pounds) of one ticket is 1300.0

 5.